ste-giraldo/python3-cisco-config/README.md

 2. Then install Netmiko: `pip3 install netmiko` or `pip install netmiko`;
 3. And Ping3: `pip3 install ping3` or `pip install ping3`.

-## Hostname or DNS mode for output filename
+## Hostname or DNS mode for output filename for conf_run.py

 As first thing, you will be prompted to choose "hostname mode" or "DNS mode" for filename output.
 This script, place a text file in the result-config folder with the output of the configs done during the execution, it's useful for debugging or for further executions.